Bioconductor/bioconductor.org/content/news/bioc_3_0_release.md

 Pbase - A set of classes and functions to investigate and understand protein sequence data in the context of a proteomics experiment.

 pepStat - Statistical analysis of peptide microarrays

+pepXMLTab - Parsing pepXML files based one XML package.
+The package tries to handle pepXML files generated from different softwares.
+The output will be a peptide-spectrum-matching tabular file.
+The package also provide function to filter the PSMs based on FDR.

 polyester - This package can be used to simulate RNA-seq reads from differential expression experiments with replicates.
 The reads can then be aligned and used to perform comparisons of methods for differential expression.